Conditional Poisson Stochastic Beam Search: Statistical Estimation with Conditional Poisson Stochastic Beam Search

 \subsection{Estimating Inclusion Probabilities}

 In this section, we develop statistical estimators of the inclusion probabilities under conditional Poisson stochastic beam search.
-An important caveat: the analysis in this section only applies to the estimators of the inverse inclusion probabilities themselves.
-Further analysis may be undertaken to analyze the variance of the Horvitz--Thompson estimators that make use of these estimators.
+Note that in order to maintain the unbiasedness of the HT estimator, we must estimate the reciprocal inclusion probabilities.\footnote{Since by Jensen's inequality $\expect{}{1/X} \geq 1/\expect{}{X}$ for $X\in \mathbb{R}_+$, the reciprocal of an unbiased estimate of $\pipoisson(\yy)$ is not an unbiased estimate of $1/\pipoisson(\yy)$\looseness=-1} However, these are not straightforward to estimate.
+Thus, we attempt to estimate the inclusion probabilities directly and take the reciprocal of this estimator.
+This strategy leads to a consistent, but biased, estimator.
+An important caveat: the analysis in this section only applies to the estimators of the inclusion probabilities themselves.
+Further analysis may be undertaken to analyze the variance of the HT estimators that make use of these estimators.